 HMRC aims to process research and development (R&D) tax credit claims for SMEs within 28 days.
 However, the length of time it takes for HMRC to review an R&D tax credit claim will depend on the complexity of your structure and accounts, as well as the nature of the claim itself.
 It may also depend on what time of year your claim is submitted.

 Usually, the main factor in determining how long it takes HMRC to review an R&D tax credit claim is whether you are an SME or a large company.
-But, at the moment, there are delays in HMRC’s processing times impacting how long it takes for businesses to receive their R&D tax credits benefit.
+There are currently no delays being reported.
+If that changes, the length of any delays will be advised on this page.

 HMRC is currently processing claims submitted on or before these dates: